www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_approvals.md

 Parameter | Description
 --------- | -----------
 approval_type | Required.
 One of offer_job, open_job, or offer_candidate.
-Designates which of the approval flows to replace. offer_id | Optional.
+Designates which of the approval flows to replace.
+This is used for look-up and will not be edited by the endpoint. offer_id | Optional.
 If included, it will search for an offer approval for this specific offer only.
 The job level approval will stay unchanged.
-If this is included, only 'offer_candidate' is a valid approval type. sequential | Required.
+If this is included, only 'offer_candidate' is a valid approval type.
+This is used for look-up and will not be edited by the endpoint. sequential | Required.
 Accepts boolean true or false. approver_groups | The list of approver groups.
 The order of the approver group list implies the 'priority' value in the approver group object, with the first listed group receiving the highest priority and so on. approvals_required | Required.
 The number of approvals that must be given for this group to be considered approved and sent to the next group.
 Must be a number greater than zero. approvers | Must contain the Greenhouse user_id, e-mail address, or employee_id for an active user in Greenhouse.
 The user must have access to the job.
 The number of users supplied must be greater than or equal to the approvals_required value for this group.
+If the approver appears in more than one group, he will be appear in the group with the highest priority and ignored in later groups.